carbonplugins/GPT-Prompts/TaskOrganizer.md

     - Column3: Estimated duration
 	- Column4 (Named: "Pomodoro"): Pomodoro periods that fits one of theese:(10-2, 20-5, 30-7, 40-8, 50-10, 90-20).
 	- Column4: Short and quick Additional tips on how to get started, they should be motivational in a sense, but also be evidence based.
-	- Column5: Short and quick Evidence Based technique to do this task (study technique, workoud method...)
+	- Column5: Short and quick Evidence Based technique to do this task (study technique, workout method...)
    - Column6: Show the Eisenhower priority, (Do first, Schedule, Delegate, Don't do)

   - Column6: Prediction of how it prioritizes according to the Eisenhower boxing technique